kere-hore/split-bill/CONTRIBUTING.md

-# 🤝 Contributing to Feature Toggle Management System
+# 🤝 Contributing to Split Bill Application

 Thank you for your interest in contributing!
-This guide will help you get started with contributing to the Feature Toggle Management System.
+This guide will help you get started with contributing to the Split Bill expense tracking application.

 ## 📋 Table of Contents